malayladu/install-wp/README.md

 # install-wp.sh

-It's a shell script to setup WordPress along with plugins and themes in less than a minute.
+It is a shell script to setup WordPress along with plugins and themes in less than a minute.

 To use this script, one have a WP-CLI installed on their machine.